Summer Day Trip to Weeki Wachee Springs State Park

 Day Trip to Weeki Wachee Springs State Park

-Weeki Wachee Springs park is actually one of the deepest freshwater cave systems in the United States, featuring naturally formed underwater caverns so deep, the bottom has never been found!
+Weeki Wachee Springs park is one of the deepest freshwater cave systems in the United States, featuring naturally formed underwater caverns so deep that the bottom has never been found!

 The seemingly enchanted spring is the start of the pristine waterway of the Weeki Wachee River, a pristine waterway of the Weeki Wachee River, which flows 12 miles to the Gulf of Mexico.